YoQuieroAyudar/fundraising-API-Interfaces/README.md

 # Project management
 - `GIT` for Project management.
-Any Golang gopher programmer can participate.
+Any Golang gopher programmer can participate for backend, any Angular/React for frontend.
 Watch, Star this page or contact-us,  and we´ll contact you.

 # API Status 0.15
 API is still beta version.